 - Traverse the ever-changing landscape of Tongariro on a guided alpine adventure

-- Explore 'Middle Earth' on a Lord of the Rings tour at Wellington
+- See ‘Middle-earth’ come to life on The Lord of the Rings tour at Wellington

-- Sample fine vintage and farm fresh produce at the Marlborough Wine Region
+- Sample fine vintages and farm fresh produce at the Marlborough Wine Region

 - Experience a breathtaking helicopter flight over the vast Fox and Franz Josef glaciers

-- Explore the outdoors at Queenstown, the adventure capital of New Zealand
+- Discover the great outdoors at Queenstown, the adventure capital of New Zealand

 Start your Journey